NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

 The process of extracting symptoms from the crude textual description of SYMPTOMS_TEXT using Sonet3.5 is similar to the process we used with Sonnet 3.5 models.<br> The Anthropic API key is stored in the working environment as follows:<br>
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/4014f7bb-d992-4b7d-80ae-fce35b945b8e" /><br>
 I have written a function called **extract_symptoms_claude** which takes the textual descriptions as input available in SYMPTOMS_TEXT and performs the following steps.
-1. If the input is not a text or empty an empty string [] is returned.
+1. If the input is not a text or empty, an empty string [] is returned.
 2. Then we implement a try-catch block.
 In the try block,
     - We use the truncate_text to make sure that the text is not too long.
     - We send the API request to  Claude Messages as follows: